MengLinMaker/Midi-Virtual-Piano/README.md

+<div>&nbsp</div><div>&nbsp</div><div>&nbsp</div><div>&nbsp</div><div>&nbsp</div>

 # Development Process
 ## The problem
 There are many piano visualisation apps.
 However, finding a good app has proven to be very difficult and quite a common question.
 Most visualisers are not 'beautiful' or have good audio quality or none at all.
 Some apps require payment.
 Some have a lot of bugs.
-Some are not cross platform.
+Some are not cross-platform.
 Ultimately a visualiser can be used to teach and enhance expression.

+<div>&nbsp</div>

 ## Aim
 **To create an app that simplifies the video creation workflow for composers. (specifically for youtube piano composers).
 User experience is top priority**